s-minoo/eswc-2025-poster-algebra-implementation/rmlweaver-js/test/CSV tests feedback.md

 # RMLTC0004b-CSV

-Wrong RML document where subject map has rr:Literal as term type.
+Invalid RML document where subject map has rr:Literal as term type.

+# RMLTC0012c-CSV

+Invalid RML document with triples maps without subject map

+# RMLTC0012d-CSV

+Invalid RML document with triples maps with multiple subject maps

+# RMLTC0015a-CSV
+Language tags which are not supported